HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 In the last part, we mainly focus on how pooling can coarse the graph.
 However, pooling may also induce much noise and may not be so effectiveness.

-Another family methods focus on another key compoent in GNN, the readout function.
+Another family methods focus on another key compoent in GNN, the readout function, for example Set2Set.

 One direction is how to extract graph feature effectively once (without refining node feature and adjacent matrix.